-High-Profile Russian Death In Washington Was No Accident—it Was Murder, Officials Say
+High-Profile Russian Death In Washington Was No Accident — It Was Murder, Officials Say

 Some American officials now fear the threat has hit home.
 Lesin’s death raised “concerns” that the Kremlin would start “doing here what they do with some regularity in London,” said a former high-level national security official who recently left government.
 Altogether, 18 current and former intelligence, law enforcement, and other federal officials told BuzzFeed News that they question the official story of how Lesin died.

-The FBI and the Department of Justice declined to comment.
-The US Attorney’s office for the District of Columbia said it had nothing to add beyond its statement last year calling Lesin’s death an accident.
-The DC medical examiner’s office said it is barred by law from releasing details of the autopsy so would not comment beyond the US Attorney’s statement and a brief summary of its own findings that it released in March.
-A spokesperson for the DC Metropolitan Police told BuzzFeed News that “we have no evidence to suggest this death involved foul play.
+The FBI, which assisted with the investigation, and the Department of Justice declined to comment.
+The US Attorney’s Office for the District of Columbia said it had nothing to add beyond its statement last year calling Lesin’s death an accident.
+The DC medical examiner’s office said it is barred by law from releasing details of the autopsy, so would not comment beyond the US Attorney’s statement and a brief summary of its own findings that it released in March.
+A spokesperson for the DC Metropolitan Police — which led the investigation, deploying homicide detectives — told BuzzFeed News that “we have no evidence to suggest this death involved foul play.
 However, we will certainly reinvestigate should additional evidence be brought to light."

 Urgent questions remain about Lesin’s death.
 The government is withholding the FBI’s investigative file, which includes critical evidence ranging from surveillance tapes to witness interviews.
 So today, BuzzFeed News filed a lawsuit to pry that information loose.

-A BuzzFeed News reporter submitted requests under the Freedom of Information Act for the FBI’s and the Department of Justice’s complete record of the investigation in 2016.
-But recently the FBI said that if they can release any documents, it may take as long as two more years to do so.
+A BuzzFeed News reporter submitted requests under the Freedom of Information Act for the FBI’s and the Department of Justice’s complete records of the investigation in 2016.
+But recently the FBI said that if it can release any documents, it may take as long as two more years for it to do so.
 The suit, filed in US District Court in Washington, DC, aims to speed up that process.

 Lesin, the son of a military construction worker, rose to become one of Russia’s most powerful and influential media officials.
 After the collapse of the Soviet Union in 1991, he ran a wildly successful advertising agency and developed the ad campaign that helped Boris Yeltsin win the presidency in 1996.
 Lesin went on to serve as Yeltsin’s press minister.
 Vladimir Putin kept him on during his first term as president, and Lesin muzzled anti-Putin critics by helping to consolidate control over the country’s mass media under the Kremlin.
 The move earned Lesin, a stocky man with a large head, a nickname: “The Bulldozer.”

 During Putin’s second term, Lesin was named senior presidential adviser and rose to the top of Putin’s propaganda machine when he conceived and founded Russia Today, which he once described as a news channel to counter Western spin disseminated by news networks such as CNN and the BBC.
-Later renamed RT, the state-owned media channel broadcasts in the US on cable and the internet.
+Later renamed RT, the state-owned media channel broadcasts in the US on cable and via the internet.

-Lesin’s career in government ended in 2009 when Dmitri Medvedev took over Russia’s presidency.
+Lesin’s career in government ended in 2009 when Dmitry Medvedev took over Russia’s presidency.
 Over the next three years, Lesin traveled the world and spent lavishly.
-He owned a yacht reportedly valued at $40 million that he named Serenity, and property records show that companies he’s associated with spent at least $28 million on luxury real estate, purchasing sprawling estates in Los Angeles, Beverly Hills and Brentwood for himself; his daughter, Ekaterina Lesina; an RT bureau chief; and his son, Anton Lessine, an up-and-coming Hollywood producer.
+He owned a yacht — reportedly valued at $40 million — that he named Serenity, and property records show that companies he’s associated with spent at least $28 million on luxury real estate, purchasing sprawling estates in Los Angeles, Beverly Hills, and Brentwood for himself; his daughter, Ekaterina Lesina; an RT bureau chief; and his son, Anton Lessine, an up-and-coming Hollywood producer.
 Multiple sources said Lesin helped finance his son’s films, such as Dirty Grandpa starring Robert De Niro, and Fury starring Brad Pitt.

 Neither Lessine nor Lesina, who are based in the US, returned multiple calls and emails seeking comment.